Academic Programs Catalog

 1. Apply online.

 1. Complete the online application including your essay.
 The application fee is required at the time you submit the online application.
 Payment must be made using Visa, MasterCard, Discover, or American Express, or online check or ACH.
 Refer to Costs section of this catalog.
-Application fee waivers are available online or from your high school for eligible students.
+Application fee waivers are available online.
 International applicants are not eligible for application fee waivers.

 2. Submit your essay electronically in your application for admission.
 You should only answer one question.